geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

 The `ActivityCollection` has several methods not found in other typical collections.

   * `String buildActivityID({required ActivityType activityType, required String id,})`.
-Since the format for activityIDs are based upon the ActivityType and the document id, the ActivityCollection provides a method to create the activityID.
+Since the format for activityIDs is based upon the ActivityType and the triggering document ID, the ActivityCollection provides a method to create the activityID.
   * `List<Activity> getActivities(ActivityInterval interval, {bool includeToday = false,})`.
 This method returns the activities for the specified interval.
 The `includeToday` parameter is used to include or exclude today's activities.
 It is used by `RecentActivitiesInsightView` and `UpcomingActivitiesInsightView` to get the activities for the last 7 or 30 days, or the next 7 or 30 days.

 ### Widgets